AnastasiaOwl/my-ToDoList/README.md

 - Delete todo items
 - Simple and intuitive user interface

-It has two branches: in main simple ToDoList, in http work with server and http requests.
+It has three branches: in main simple ToDoList, in http work with server and http requests, in redux the same that is in http but with redux library.